 We have a natural tendency to fight criticism by becoming defensive and trying to justify our actions.
 This can create a mental block.
 When someone is pointing out your mistake, your brain only thinks about how to counter the argument and the feedback doesn’t register in your mind.
 Instead, take a deep breath and pay attention to what the other person is saying.
 Avoid talking till they are finished.
 Take a pen and paper with you and write down the feedback.

 It’s hard to admit a mistake.
 You may try to deflect the blame to another colleague or to a situation that was not under your control.
 This way, you will not learn from the mistake and the problem will not be resolved.
 Take the negative feedback as a challenge instead to improve your work.

 3. Don’t take it personally

 More often than not, the intention of your manager is to get the best out of your performance.
-So when he/she gives you feedback, keep this bigger picture in your mind and don’t take offense if they are angry or use harsh words.
+So when he/she gives you feedback, keep this bigger picture in your mind and don’t take offence if they are angry or use harsh words.

 4. Analyse the feedback

 Once you are back at your desk, analyse your work and see where you went wrong.
 Most of the time, we overlook silly mistakes that lead to bigger issues.
 So the more you reflect on the feedback, lesser chances you’ll have to make mistakes.